sapphiredev/examples/examples/with-javascript/README.md

 ### Production

-You can also run the bot with `npm start`, this will simply do a `node ./src/sample-bot.js`.
+You can also run the bot with `npm start`, this will run `node ./src/index.js`.
 But this is not the recommended way to run a bot in production.

 # License